GlobalChangeEcology/gce-sustainable-code-and-data-handbook/README.md

 This handbook is designed to be flexible and adaptable for different research teams and scientific disciplines.
 To make it your own:

 - **Customize templates and folder structures:** Adjust project templates, data dictionaries, and documentation examples to match your team’s workflows or field-specific requirements.
-- **Add discipline-specific examples:** Insert code snippets, case studies, or best practices relevant to your area of research (e.g., genomics, ecology, social sciences).
+- **Add discipline-specific examples:** Insert code snippets or best practices relevant to your area of research (e.g., genomics, ecology, social sciences).
 - **Expand or localize content:** Translate sections, add new chapters, or include local policies and resources as needed.
 - **Contribute improvements:** Suggest changes or submit pull requests to help make the handbook better for everyone.